DanielFloeter/gallery-styles/readme.txt

 == Description ==

-Additional Styles for the WordPress core/gallery.
+Adds styles, image filters and sorting by images for the WordPress core/gallery.

 = Features =
-* Add animated, inside lines
+* Animated, inside lines style
-* Add Cross hover
+* Cross hover style
 * Disable captions
-* Foreground, background and line colorpicker
+* Foreground-, background and text colorpicker
-* Filter, duotone, multiply, luminosity
+* Filter duotone, multiply, luminosity
 * Font-size, font blend-mode
-* Sort by (As uploaded, Media Id, Name, Exif created, WordPress date, WordPress modified, random)
+* Sort by: As uploaded, Media Id, Name, Exif created, WordPress date, WordPress modified, random

+= Demo =
+Please check out our demos: [demo.tiptoppress.com/gallery-styles/](https://demo.tiptoppress.com/gallery-styles/)

+= Tip Top Press =
+We're [Tip Top Press](http://tiptoppress.com/) and create Gutenberg Blocks for Wordpress.
+If you want to know about what we're working on and you are interested in backgrounds then you can read all newes storys on our [blog](http://tiptoppress.com/blog/?utm_source=wp.org&utm_medium=readme.txt&utm_campaign=category+archives+block).

 = Contribute =
 While using this plugin if you find any bug or any conflict, please submit an issue at [Github](https://github.com/DanielFloeter/gallery-styles) (If possible with a pull request).